 How Does the Mineral Exploration Tax Credit Work?

 The METC is a 15% non-refundable tax credit on eligible expenses.
 Companies can apply it against the federal income tax that would otherwise be payable for the taxation year in which the investment was made.
 The credit can be carried back 3 years and carried forward 20 years.
-A taxpayer claiming the METC may also claim the 100% Canadian Exploration Expenses (CEE) deduction, which applies for both federal and provincial/territorial income tax purposes.
+A taxpayer claiming the METC may also claim the 100% Canadian Exploration Expense (CEE) deduction, which applies for both federal and provincial/territorial income tax purposes.

 Taxpayers in provinces or territories that provide additional exploration incentives may combine them with the METC, but using any tax credit offered by the provinces or territories reduces the amount of expenses that are eligible for the METC and the amount of deductible CEE.

 Individuals (other than a trust) who are deemed to incur eligible exploration expenses, either individually or through a partnership, pursuant to a flow-through-share agreement with a principal-business corporation (PBC), are eligible for the METC.
 PBCs, for these purposes, are corporations whose principal business is exploration, mining, or mineral processing.

 Eligible Exploration Expenses

 Expenses eligible for the METC are specifically defined as flow-through mining expenditures (FTME).
 Technically, FTME are restricted to the type of Canadian exploration expenses that are described in paragraph (f) of subsection 66.1(6) of the federal Income Tax Act.
-For example, costs related to prospecting, carrying out geological geophysical or geochemical surveys conducted from or above the surface of the earth in searching for a base metal or precious metal deposit (not limited to) are eligible expenses for METC treatment.
+For example, costs related to prospecting and carrying out geological, geophysical, or geochemical surveys conducted from or above the surface of the earth in searching for, but not limited to, a base-metal or precious-metal deposit are eligible expenses for METC treatment.